 Visualizing Your Data with a Geographic Radial Heat Map

+Radial heat maps look like weather radar and show color coded concentrations of your data.
+With radial mapping software options you’re not only able to visualize your data on a map but you can also easily and immediately understand where the majority of your activity is located.
 By presenting more densely populated areas in one color and sparser locations in another from the gradient, Mapline makes analysis of your data simple, whether you’re mapping customers, sales or other calculations from your spreadsheet.
 You can view heat map overlays with your data pins and you’re also able to hide the pins for a clearer picture.

-- Open your map.
+Open your map.